-Sub-Advisory to Affiliates
+Sub-Advisory to Other Investment Advisers

-Congress Asset also serves as sub-adviser to CW Advisors .
+Congress Asset also serves as sub-adviser to other investment advisers.
 The sub-advisory agreement provides for investment management and related trading and operational support.
-In its capacity as sub-adviser to CW Advisors , the Firm acts as investment manager to certain CW Advisors clients who wish to solely contract with CW Advisors, rather than contracting directly with Congress Asset.
-CW Advisors pays the Firm a percentage of the advisory fee it collects.
-The Firm also enters into dual-contract investment advisory agreements with both CW Advisors and the underlying clients.
+In its capacity as sub-adviser, the Firm acts as investment manager to certain clients who wish to solely contract with the other investment adviser, rather than contracting directly with Congress Asset.
+Congress Asset typically charges an investment advisory fee based on a percentage of the assets under its management.
+CW Advisors, however, pays the Firm a percentage of the advisory fee it collects.
+In some cases, the Firm also enters into dual-contract investment advisory agreements with both the other investment adviser and the underlying clients.